AFD-Net: Adaptive Fully-Dual Network for Few-Shot Object Detection: Methodology

+{\bfseries Dual Feature Representations.} Adaptive Fully-Dual Network consists of two branches, \emph{i.e.}, the top Faster R-CNN branch for processing the query image and the bottom support branch for support set, as shown in Fig. \ref{fig:2}.
+The Faster R-CNN branch aims to learn meta features generalizable to detect novel objects within the input query image.
+The support branch encodes the input support set into discriminative vectors, which will be subsequently utilized to adjust the contribution of meta features generated from Faster R-CNN branch.
+In this way, meta features informative for detecting novel objects would be activated.
+Therefore, these support vectors, namely class-attentive vectors, can be seen as the attention coefficients of meta features.

-In two-stage object detectors, RPN is applied to generate class-agnostic RoIs.
-These RoIs are then utilized to perform object detection by a R-CNN detector.
-Instead of generating a single group of RoI vectors $\left\{r_{i}\right\}_{i=1}^{n}$ of the input query image $q$ by a single RoI head in previous work~\cite{yan2019meta,Xiao2020FSDetView}, we propose Dual Query Encoder (DQE) that generates two groups of RoI vectors $\left\{r_{i}^{t}\right\}_{i=1}^{n}$ with $t \in\{\textit{cls},\textit{reg}\}$ of the input query image for subtasks of classification and bounding box regression respectively, guided by our observation that subtasks of classifying and locating objects in few-shot detection should be treated separately.
-In particular, DQE involves two parallel branches, where each branch encodes input query RoIs into RoI vectors for the specific task $t$, as shown in Fig.~\ref{fig:3}.
+In two-stage object detectors, for an input image $Q$, RPN is applied to generate $n$ class-agnostic RoIs.
+These RoIs are then embeded by the RoI head into RoI vectors for subsequent state estimation.
+Instead of generating a single group of RoI vectors $\left\{r_{i}\right\}_{i=1}^{n}$ for the input query image $Q$ by a single RoI head in previous work~\cite{yan2019meta,Xiao2020FSDetView}, we propose Dual Query Encoder $\mathcal{E}$ in Faster R-CNN branch, to obtain two groups of $m$-dimensional RoI vectors $\left\{r_{i}^{cls},r_{i}^{reg}\right\}_{i=1}^{n} \in \mathbb{R}^{2n\times{m}}$ containing meta information for subtasks of classification and bounding box regression respectively, guided by our observation that these two subtasks in few-shot detection should be treated separately.
 This procedure is formulated as below:

-where $q$ denotes input query image in Fig.\ref{fig:2}, $\varphi(\cdot)$ denotes the backbone network of Faster R-CNN, $\psi(\cdot)$ denotes the RoIAlign operation, $E^{t}(\cdot)$ denotes feature extraction of the specific branch in DQE, $t$ denotes the specific subtask, \ie, $\textit{cls}$ for classification and $\textit{reg}$ for bounding box regression, and $n$ denotes the number of RoI vectors in each group.